fajarisfan/bpjs-fpk-converter/README.md

-# 🏥 BPJS FPK Jaspel Converter
+# ðŸ¥ BPJS FPK Jaspel Converter

-A lightweight automation tool to extract verified SEP numbers and approved claim amounts from BPJS Kesehatan FPK (Hasil Verifikasi) PDF documents — converting them into clean, structured CSV output ready for Jaspel financial processing.
+A lightweight automation tool to extract verified SEP numbers and approved claim amounts from BPJS Kesehatan FPK (Hasil Verifikasi) PDF documents â€” converting them into clean, structured CSV output ready for Jaspel financial processing.

 > Built to eliminate a manual 7-minute conversion process per file, reducing it to under 10 seconds.

 ---

-## 🚨 Problem
+## ðŸš¨ Problem

-The official BPJS vendor workflow for processing FPK (Finalisasi Pengajuan Klaim) documents required staff to manually extract data from multi-page PDFs following a step-by-step video guide — a slow, error-prone, and repetitive process done every billing cycle.
+The official BPJS vendor workflow for processing FPK (Finalisasi Pengajuan Klaim) documents required staff to manually extract data from multi-page PDFs following a step-by-step video guide â€” a slow, error-prone, and repetitive process done every billing cycle.

-## ✅ Solution
+## âœ… Solution

-This tool automates the entire extraction pipeline:
+This tool automates the entire extraction pipeline with two core modules:

+**1. FPK Converter (`app.py`)**
 - Upload the FPK PDF from BPJS Kesehatan portal
 - Automatically extracts all **No. SEP** and **Biaya Disetujui** fields
-- Outputs a clean `.csv` file — identical in structure to the manual result, but in seconds
+- Outputs a clean `.csv` file â€” identical in structure to the manual result, but in seconds

+**2. Jaspel Audit Validator (`audit.py`)**
+- Cross-checks the converted CSV output against SIMRS Icha data
+- Validates claim amounts using the official Jaspel calculation formula from BPJS documentation
+- Flags any discrepancies before submission â€” preventing errors in the financial disbursement pipeline

 ---

-## 🛠️ Tech Stack
+## ðŸ› ï¸ Tech Stack

 | Layer | Technology |
 |---|---|